 Well, that's how to make protein brownies that taste just as delicious as regular brownies!

 These protein powder brownies are the perfect dessert after a long day or a tough workout.
-They also just make a great healthy snack, especially if you're craving chocolate.
+They also just make a great healthy snack, especially if you're craving chocolate or something with a fudgy texture.
+And you'd never guess they have 10 grams of protein per serving!

 But if I'm going to be honest, I probably eat most of these brownies right out of the pan before I even get a chance to cut them!